 As was fashionable in the heyday of the garden, the Formal Gardens have been planted with a wonderful display of brightly coloured bedding plants.

 Take a walk through the Italian Garden, the Fern Dell, the Statue Walks, the Grove and the Rose Garden.

-Brodsworth Hall was bought at the end of the eighteenth century by Peter Thellusson and after a long legal battle was inherited by his grandson Charles Sabine Thelluson.
-Charles demolished the Georgian house and began work on a new house which was designed by Chevalier Casentini and executed by the architect Philip Wilkinson.
+Brodsworth Hall was bought at the end of the eighteenth century by Peter Thellusson.
+After a long legal battle, it was inherited by his grandson Charles Sabine Thelluson.
+Charles demolished the Georgian house and began work on a new house.
+Designed by Chevalier Casentini, Philip Wilkinson, architect, oversaw the build.
 The house and gardens were completed by 1870.
-After remaining in the family, Mrs Williams gave the house and gardens to English Heritage in 1990 by which time the garden had fallen into neglect.
+After remaining in the family until 1990, Mrs Williams gave the house and gardens to English Heritage.
+By this time the garden had fallen into neglect.

 There’s a cafe, shop and disabled toilets